-Each semester at registration, then later at check-in, the Women's and Gender Studies Program provides a current list of WGST and cross-listed courses for the coming term.
-Because the Women's and Gender Studies Program is growing and new courses (including Johnston courses and special topics courses in various departments) are likely to be added, this list always will have the most current course offerings.
-Current

-WGST course listings are available in Larsen Hall 207 and from the director, and are distributed to every faculty advisor.
-They also are posted on the Women's and Gender Studies bulletin board next to Larsen 220.
+Each semester at registration, then later at check-in, the Women, Gender, and Sexuality Studies Program provides a current list of WGS and cross-listed courses for the coming term.
+Because the Women, Gender, and Sexuality Studies Program is growing and new courses (including Johnston courses and special topics courses in various departments) are likely to be added, this list always will have the most current course offerings.
+Current WGS course listings are available in Larsen Hall 207 and from the director, and are distributed to every faculty advisor.
+They also are posted on the Women, Gender, and Sexuality Studies bulletin board next to Larsen 220.